DOT Physicals: What if I Have a Medical Condition?

 Finally, A Better Way to Manage DOT Physicals

 If the exam goes well, the examiner will issue a DOT medical card that is good for the next two years.
-In some cases, however, medical conditions are identified during the physical exam that disqualify a driver from operating a commercial motor vehicle – or require more frequent monitoring.
+In some cases, however, medical conditions are identified during the physical exam that disqualifies a driver from operating a commercial motor vehicle — or require more frequent monitoring.

-1. The Medical Examiner Will Determine Whether You’re Qualified to Drive.
-If a medical condition is identified during your DOT physical, the examiner has a decision to make: is the condition serious enough to prevent you from resuming your driving duties, or does it simply require the right treatment?
-If it’s the latter, your medical examiner should discuss possible treatment options with you so that you can reverse or control the underlying issue and stay on the road.
+The Medical Examiner Will Determine Whether You’re Qualified to DriveIf a medical condition is identified during your DOT physical, the examiner has a decision to make: Is the condition serious enough to prevent you from resuming your driving duties, or does it simply require the right treatment?

-2. A Disqualification May be Temporary.
 Depending on the severity of your condition, the medical examiner might temporarily disqualify you from driving for a period of time.
 In this case, a reexamination would be required (perhaps in a few months) before a medical card could be issued.

-4. Missing or Impaired Limb?
-You’ll Need a Skill Performance Evaluation Certificate.
 If you have a missing or impaired limb and want to drive a CMV, you’ll need a Skill Performance Evaluation (SPE) Certificate.
 You’ll find an application on the FMCSA website, along with information on renewing a current SPE.
 A road test that proves your ability to safely operate your CMV is part of the application process.

-If concerns come up during your DOT physical examination, it’s best to discuss them honestly with your medical examiner – especially if they don’t intend to give you the clearance you need to drive.
+If concerns come up during your DOT physical examination, it’s best to discuss them honestly with your medical examiner, especially if they don’t intend to give you the clearance you need to drive.
 This can help you make the health decisions needed to get back on the road as quickly as possible.

-Links to Related Articles in This Series:
+Links to Related DOT Physical Articles in This Series:

 The DOT Physical: Everything You Need to Know